7202 W. Hefner Rd.

 Let’s Do Greek had been operating in Edmond for a number of years before it moved to its present location in far northwest Oklahoma City.
 Along with the move has been a greater emphasis on its popular food truck, with the restaurant restricting its hours so that the owners can devote the time necessary to their mobile location.
 The official hours on the restaurant’s web site are Monday through Friday 11 am to 8 pm.
 Google reports that it closes at 7:30 pm, so there might be some difference between summer and winter hours.

 Much of the menu is well suited for a food truck, and includes a large number of sandwiches and fast food type of meals.
-I believe the menu has been cut back from the one they had in Edmond, although my favorite dish–suvlakia chicken–is still available at the new restaurant (it is not served from the food truck, though).
+I believe the menu has been cut back from the one they had in Edmond, although my favorite dish from the old restaurant–suvlakia chicken–is still available (it is not served from the food truck, though).
 Even if the menu is not what they had in Edmond, I believe it is at least 90 percent the same.

 The type of food served is also interesting.
 The husband is originally from Venezuela and the wife is from Iran.
 They have added items from both of these cuisines to make it more interesting, but the core of the menu is still Greek and Mediterranean cuisine.
 The most popular item at the restaurant seems to be gyros, and this always seems to be a daily special when I go to the restaurant.

-So far the Suvlakia Chicken has been my favorite item, and I think this compares very favorably to the various Mediterranean and Middle Eastern restaurants in town.
+So far the Suvlakia Chicken has been one of my favorite items, and I think this compares very favorably to the various Mediterranean and Middle Eastern restaurants in town.
 The sauce was very good, the seasoning was perfect, but most of all I enjoyed the chicken.

-At the Edmond restaurant the Suvlakia chicken also came on a sandwich or in a salad (now only the salad option is available).
+At the Edmond restaurant the Suvlakia chicken also came on a sandwich or in a salad (now only the rice plate and the salad options are available).
 The “Let’s Do Bigger Plates” option is still available, and is the one shown in the photo (the plate comes with a Greek salad and a choice of rice).
 The Bigger Plates, although more expensive than the sandwiches, tend to be less expensive than similar items at other restaurants.

 For me it is hard to compare the Gyros Bowl with the Suvlakia chicken, but I thought the gyros was good as well.
 The gyros bowl is often served as a daily special, and when this is the case it becomes particularly attractive as a meal choice.
 I thought the meat was quite good, and the grilled pita was a nice touch.